 When you change the image resolution, the image size will change too.
 Photoshop adds or remove pixels when we ask to make an image larger or smaller.

 To allow the software to preserve as much as possible the quality of the image make sure resampling is enabled.
 Leave the resampling to automatic.
 You can experiment with the different resampling methods or take a look here to know what they do.
 Adobe official guide.

 Once you have decided on the dimensions, resolution and resampling, you can go ahead and click on Ok to finish the resizing.

 Related: How to Use Photoshop Actions

 Typically, you won’t find any problems when you make an image smaller than what it previously was.
 However, you may run into problems if you’re trying to enlarge the image.
 Whenever you make an image larger, you will find that the image stops looking that great.

-It turns out that the software is excellent at figuring out which of the pixels need to be removed, and which of them need to be retained such that the image quality is not hampered.
-This results in smaller images still looking good.
-However, when we try to make an image larger, we begin to face problems.
-If Photoshop removes pixels to make an image smaller, then it must add pixels to the image to make it larger.
-The software doesn’t know what the original scene was, and therefore doesn’t know where to get these extra pixels from.
+As I said before, Photoshop adds pixels to the image to make it larger.
+It does so with an internal algorithm.
+The program doesn’t know what the original scene was, and therefore doesn’t know where to get these extra pixels from.
 It just creates them on its own, using generative algorithms, in an attempt to make it look passably good.

-So, the larger you try to make your image, the more the tool has to guess, so the quality of the image keeps dropping.
+So, the larger you try to make your image, the more the computational operation has to guess, so the quality of the image keeps dropping.
 You’ll get a dull, hazy, and soft image instead of a crisp and detailed version that you hoped you’d get.

 Resizing an image is one of the most fundamental operations you can perform in Adobe Photoshop and is extremely popular.
-We hope that this article has removed any confusion that you might have had, and you are now confident to go and try it out on your own.
+I hope that this article has removed any confusion that you might have had, and you are now confident to go and try it out on your own.